ati-ozgur/course-python/course-content/questions/Caesar-cipher.md

 [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher) shifts the characters of the given string to right by three for example A becomes D.
 See below example.

+	Plain:    ABCDEFGHIJKLMNOPQRSTUVWXYZ
+	Cipher:   DEFGHIJKLMNOPQRSTUVWXYZABC

-Do not forget that character in python string are also numbers.
+Do not forget that characters in python string are also numbers.
 For this question only worry about English Upper case characters.

 You will need to use following python functions.